Tom's Guide Verdict

 Siri: While Siri has made improvements, it still lags behind Alexa and Google Assistant.

 No mic off switch: I wish there was a physical switch to turn off the HomePod mini's microphones.
 Apple's products may be more secure, but I prefer a mechanical, rather than a software-based solution.

 Apple HomePod mini: Price and availability

 The Apple HomePod mini was released in November, 2020.
 It costs $99, and comes in white and space gray.
 In November 2021, Apple expanded the color options to yellow, orange, and blue.

-Update (Jan.
-2023): Apple has launched the HomePod (2nd Generation) for $299; it replaces the original HomePod, and has better audio, support for Matter, a built-in temperature and humidity sensor, and can also alert you if your smoke or carbon monoxide alarm goes off.
+In January 2023, Apple launched the HomePod (2nd Generation) for $299; it replaces the original HomePod, and has better audio, support for Matter, a built-in temperature and humidity sensor, and can also alert you if your smoke or carbon monoxide alarm goes off.
 Read our full Apple HomePod (2nd gen) review.

 Apple HomePod mini: Design

 The Apple HomePod mini is about the size of, well, a large apple.
 Measuring 3.9 inches in diameter, it’s almost exactly the same size as the 4th-gen Amazon Echo Dot, but smaller than the 5.7-inch diameter Amazon Echo and much smaller than the original HomePod.
 Like Amazon’s devices, the HomePod mini’s circular design is meant to attract attention — but not too much.